-After awhile, we were toured around the exhibit and discussed about the various postage stamps on display.
+We were toured around the exhibit and the guide discussed about the various postage stamps on display.
 Oh my goodness, its history!
 I have to admit, me and some of my companions didn’t join the discussion about the postage stamps exhibit and had decided to go out and look for a place to chill.

 After an hour or so, the tour inside the post office has ended.
 We now again joined the guided tour continuing at Metropolitan Theater.

 Before the rise of malls in Metro Manila, there’s the Metropolitan Theater located on Padre Burgos Avenue, near the Manila Central Post Office.
 Also known as MET, it is an art deco building designed by the Filipino architect Juan M. Arellano with a capacity of 1,670 (846 orchestra, 116 in loge, and 708 in balcony).
 But the theatre was severely damaged during the liberation of Manila by the United States and Filipino forces in 1945.
 The theatre lose some of its roofing and walls battered.
 Then, it gradually fell into disuse in the 1960s.
 In the following decade it was meticulously restored in 1978 but again fell into decay.

-I always see this building before passing through the bridge going to Quiapo but never been gotten inside of it.
+I always see this building whenever I pass through the bridge going to Quiapo but never been gotten inside of it.
 It is said that this building is haunted because of being abandoned for many years now.
 I didn’t know why they stopped using this building but from what I’ve read it is because of its condition which has been deteriorated due to several factors.
 In 1996, the theater fell into decay and closed down due to a long-running dispute between the Government Service Insurance System and the City of Manila over its ownership and management.

 As you walked inside you’ll see the walls are vanishing its color and the ceiling are falling apart.